 Pushkar comes in the boundary of Ajmer.
 It is a pilgrimage for Hindus and Sikhs.
 Then we can understand it has many temples.
 Earlier it had over 500 temples.
 There are 2 Gurudwaras dedicated to Guru Nanak Singh Ji and Guru Gobind Singh Ji.
 5-day Pushkar Fair must be attended during Rajasthan trip for 4 days which is held between late October and early November with Kartik Purnima.
 It includes 50,000 camels.
 Traders from many countries come here.

 Mount Abu is a refreshing hill station.
 You only need to take care of yourself if you get circular Ghats and in case you don’t go by air and feel dizzy.
 It has a domestic airport also.
-It falls in the Aravalli Range in Sirohi District of Rajasthan.
-Guru Shikhar is the highest mountain peak at 1,722m above the sea level.
-Rajasthan has a desert and Mount Abu is ‘an Oasis in the Desert’, because there are rivers, waterfalls, lakes and evergreen forests.
+It falls in the Aravalli Range in Sirohi district of Rajasthan.
+Guru Shikhar is the highest mountain peak at 1,722m above sea level.
+Rajasthan has a desert and Mount Abu is ‘An Oasis in the Desert’ because there are rivers, waterfalls, lakes and evergreen forests.
 There are Jain Temples, Dilwara Temples, and Hindu Temples.
-Do go to see the scenic beauty of sunset on Rajasthan travel package which was captured in the movie Qayamat se Qayamat Tak.
+Do go to see the scenic beauty of the sunset on Rajasthan travel package which was captured in the movie Qayamat Se Qayamat Tak.